ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-We are often asked why the contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) seem too strange or contain mistakes, flaws or grammatical errors.
+We are often asked why the contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) seem strange or contain mistakes, flaws or grammatical errors.
 One reason is that we sometimes make genuine mistakes.
 But in many cases such problems, flaws or areas of confusion are deliberate.
 Changes to [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) in